fema-ffrd/overflow/docs/user-guide/flow-routing/flow-accumulation.md

 )
 ```

 The output raster values represent the total upstream cell count including self.
-The minimum value is 1 and values monotonically increase folloing flow paths downstream.
-Nodata cells have value -1 and are propogated down from the input.
+The minimum value is 1 and values monotonically increase following flow paths downstream.
+Nodata cells have value -1 and are propagated down from the input.

 !!! note
     The flow direction raster MUST have all non-nodata cells contain valid defined flow directions (0-7) and must not contain cycles.
 These requirements are met automatically when using `flow_direction()` with `resolve_flats=True` on properly conditioned DEM.